Blogs

 This range communicates directly with the light sensors in humans, which can detect differences between bright daylight and warmer tones that signify the day is coming to an end.

-Warm color temperature LED lights prepare the brain for a good night’s rest.
+Warm colour temperature LED lights prepare the brain for a good night’s rest.
 Warm light bedside reading lamps are also recommended for directed nighttime readings.

-• Restaurant: Choosing the right color temperature LED light for a restaurant is essential as it sets the mood and creates a specific atmosphere.
+• Restaurant: Choosing the right colour temperature of LED light for a restaurant is essential as it sets the mood and creates a specific atmosphere.

 • Fine dining restaurant: For a fine dining restaurant, warm color temperature LED light bulbs are recommended with a range of 2500K-3000K to create a relaxed ambiance and enjoyable dining experience for customers.
 Different values can be used depending on the purpose of the space while maintaining values within the warm range, to ensure a homely feel and guaranteed comfort of the customers.

 • Fast food restaurant: Customers of fast food restaurants on the other hand are not looking for ambiance or settings, they usually grab a quick bite and move on with their daily activities.
-Warm colors are recommended for fast food places, however with higher values than those for fine dining, ranging between 2700K-3000K.
-This range still ensures comfort for the customers, however does not give the relaxed feeling for customers to spend a long time, as the space is intended for short visits.
+Warm colors are recommended for fast food places, however, with higher values than those for fine dining, ranging between 2700K-3000K.
+This range still ensures comfort for the customers; however, it does not give a relaxed feeling for customers to spend a long time, as the space is intended for short visits.

 • Hotels: Color temperatures in the range 2700K to 3000K are recommended for hotels, specifically hotel rooms, to replicate lighting in the households of the customers, making it easier for residents to relax and fall asleep.
 Lobbies and corridors could be illuminated at the same values to maintain a warm feel throughout, or with brighter or neutral color temperatures to liven up the common spaces.

-There is no best or worst color temperature.
+There is no best or worst colour temperature.

-Each color temperature has its benefits and serves a specific purpose.
+Each colour temperature has its benefits and serves a specific purpose.
 Typically, warmer color temperature lighting fixtures with values ranging from 2700K-3000K are used more often.

 A LED light with a color temperature of 5000K and a specific lumen output might seem brighter than the same light with a 2700K temperature, however the brightness isn’t affected.

-The difference in effect is due to the different colors and the eye’s perception of each color.
+The difference in effect is due to the different colours and the eye’s perception of each colour.

-One has a more vivid white color temperature and looks brighter while the other exhibits a warmer color temperature; however, the actual brightness does not change.
+One has a more vivid white colour temperature and looks brighter, while the other exhibits a warmer colour temperature; however, the actual brightness does not change.

-Is light bulb color temperature an indication of lamp heat?
+Is the light bulb’s colour temperature an indication of the lamp’s heat?

-No, color temperature is not relevant to the heat emitted by the bulb or the heat on the electronic components of LED fixtures and the value is only related to how cool or warm a light looks.
+No, colour temperature is not relevant to the heat emitted by the bulb or the heat on the electronic components of LED fixtures and the value is only related to how cool or warm light looks.

-What light bulb color temperature do I need for my space?
+What light bulb colour temperature do I need for my space?

 Every space has a different purpose and therefore has different needs.
 The right color temperature can be determined as a result of the features, pointers and recommendations given throughout this article.